Specific Rotation Equation vs. Optical Rotation – What’s the Difference?

-It is now common practice to use other light sources, such as xenon or tungsten halogen, with appropriate filters, because these light sources offer advantages of cost, long life, and broad wavelength emission range over traditional light sources.
+It is now common practice to use other light sources such as xenon or tungsten halogen.
+With appropriate filters, these light sources offer advantages of cost, long life, and broad wavelength emission range over traditional light sources.

 Polarimeters measure the observed rotation designated by the Greek lower case letter α.
 From this value, and knowledge of the specific rotation, one can easily calculate the concentrations of both isomers of a pure substance.
 For example it is possible to determine the conversion of an achiral material to a chiral substance, or the relative concentrations of optical isomers, known as enantiomeric excess.

 Let’s say a chemist was attempting to manufacture pure (-)-2-butanol, which has a specific rotation of -13.5º under standard measurement conditions.
 But when the liquid product is placed into a polarimeter cell as a neat solution the observed rotation is only -4.5º, or one-third the specific rotation.
 This tells us that one third of the 2-butanol in the sample consisted of the l or (-) isomer, and the remaining two-thirds consists of racemate (equal quantities of (+) and (-).
 Therefore two-thirds of the butanol is (-)-2-butanol, and one-third is (+)-2-butanol.

 More relevant to industry are observed rotations of mixtures.
 For example of food ingredients, perfumes, flavorings, chemicals, pure or formulated pharmaceuticals – virtually any industry that produces or uses chiral organic molecules in pure or diluted form.
 In these situations, polarimetry provides a rapid, reliable, quality check.
 This eliminates the need of using conventional analysis like liquid chromatography.
 This can take an hour to do what the polarimeter accomplishes in minutes.